pjueon/JetsonGPIO/docs/library_api.md

 The function returns either `GPIO::IN` or `GPIO::OUT` which are the instances of enum class `GPIO::Directions`.

 #### 11. PWM
+> [!NOTE]
+> `JetsonGPIO` supports PWM *only* on pins with attached hardware PWM controllers.
+Unlike `RPi.GPIO`, `JetsonGPIO` does *not* implement software emulated PWM.

 > [!IMPORTANT]
 > The system pinmux must be configured to connect the hardware PWM controlller(s) to the relevant pins.
-If the pinmux is not configured, PWM signals will not reach the pins!
-The JetsonGPIO library does not dynamically modify the pinmux configuration to achieve this.
+If the pinmux is not configured, PWM signals will not reach the pins! `JetsonGPIO` does *not* dynamically modify the pinmux configuration to achieve this.
 Read the [L4T documentation](https://docs.nvidia.com/jetson/archives/r35.4.1/DeveloperGuide/text/HR/ConfiguringTheJetsonExpansionHeaders.html) for details on how to configure the pinmux.

-The JetsonGPIO library supports PWM only on pins with attached hardware PWM controllers.
-Unlike the RPi.GPIO library, the JetsonGPIO library does not implement Software emulated PWM.
-Jetson Nano supports 2 PWM channels, and Jetson AGX Xavier supports 3 PWM channels.
-Jetson TX1 and TX2 do not support any PWM channels.

 See `samples/simple_pwm.cpp` for details on how to use PWM channels.